michaelraywilson/ClearDarkSkyAlerter/README.md

 Note:
 	This is configured to send smtp messages to a mail server.
 If you want to send an email to your personal mail (gmail or other) you can google that and replace the smtplib and associated objects.

+	Run with --debug to see more verbose output

 To setup: